mjibril/react-crud-admin/README.md

 this.list_display=['name','number','address.street','now']
 ```

-Don't forget to install moment with `npm install moment --save` and add `import moment from "moment"` at the top of the file.
+Don't forget to add `import moment from "moment";` at the top of the file.
 The output is,

 ![example32](assets/example3-2.png)